My Philosophy and Approach

 emotion focused therapy

 EFT is based on the belief that human emotions are connected to human needs.
-If emotions are fully felt and worked through, they can help people change problematic emotional states, make informed choices, and improve interpersonal relationships.
+If emotions are fully felt and worked through, they can help people change difficult emotional states, make informed choices, and improve interpersonal relationships.